dnil/strdrop/README.md

 # strdrop

-Flag STR coverage drops in LRS data
+## Flag STR coverage drops in LRS data

-A simple tool to catalog normal coverages over a known locus catalog, and flagging sites with drops in new n+1 samples.
+A simple tool to leverage a collection of reference samples to calculate normal sequencing depths over loci in a locus catalog, and flagging sites with drops in new, N+1, samples.

 Call coverage drop if alleles for a repeat in the test file
 - are identical, or fairly similar, defined as within EDIT_RATIO_CUTOFF (default 0.9) Levenshtein edit distance ratio
-- are covered (have a total sequencing depth SD) at a fraction of CASE_COVERAGE_RATIO (default 0.5) or below of case average locus coverage
+- are covered (have a total sequencing depth SD) at a fraction of CASE_COVERAGE_RATIO_CUTOFF (default 0.55) or below of case average locus coverage
-- are among the lowest alpha/N_loci of total sequencing depth values for that locus compared to the test set
+- are among the lowest alpha/N_loci (default 0.05/N_loci) of total sequencing depth values for that locus compared to the test set

-Coverage drop calls are marked with filter tag "COVERAGE_DROP".
-Edit ratio, case coverage ratio and coverage marginal P value are output as INFO keys on the resulting VCF.
+Coverage drop calls are marked in the output VCF with FILTER tag `LowDepth` and INFO tag `STRDROP`.
+Edit ratio `STRDROP_EDR`, case coverage ratio `STRDROP_SDR` and coverage marginal P value `STRDROP_P` are output as INFO keys on the resulting VCF.

+## Usage
 ```
-strdrop call --help

  Usage: strdrop [OPTIONS] COMMAND [ARGS]...

  Call coverage drops over alleles in STR VCFs